Skin Cancer Support

 Who this is for

 It is not for people who are looking primarily for comfort or reassurance.
 I will not tell you it is going to be okay.
 I do not know that it is.
-What I can offer is company while you figure out how to live honestly inside uncertainty, which is a different thing and, I think, a more useful one.
+What I can offer is authenticity as “one of us” while you figure out how to live honestly inside uncertainty, which is a different thing and, I think, a more useful one.

 A note on insurance and cost